-There have also been a few reports of jaundice following gotu kola use and another report of acute liver failure.
+There have also been a few reports of jaundice following gotu kola use.
 People with pre-existing liver disease should exercise caution and consult a physician before use.
 It may also affect blood glucose and cholesterol levels.

 Finally, gotu kola could interact with other medicines, especially those affecting the liver.
 At high doses, it has sedative effects and should not be taken alongside sleeping pills or other medicines that cause drowsiness.

 There are many options when buying gotu kola supplements.

 Traditionally, the herb would be brewed in hot water to make tea.
 However, many people find this method inconvenient and prefer to take tablets or capsules instead.
 The primary advantage is that they are easy to consume and provide a pre-measured dose each time.

 For skin disorders and wound healing, there are a variety of external preparations, including dressings and cream.